jedi4ever/veewee/doc/definition.md

   - sudo command
   - shutdown command
   - URL and checksum to download the ISO
-  - ....

-When a new boots, it will typically fetch it's initial configuration file over http from a preseed.cfg, kickstart, ... file
+When a new machine boots, it will typically fetch its initial configuration file over http from a _kickstart_ file defined in `kickstart_file`.
+These files are usually named `preseed.cfg` or `ks.cfg`.

+You can define multiple files by providing an array of filenames:

+    :postinstall_files => [ "postinstall.sh",  "postinstall_2.sh" ],

-Once the initial installation is done, veewee will log in to the sytem and starts executing the 'shell files'
+Once the initial installation is done, veewee will execute each `.sh` file on the machine.

-The main reason for splitting up the postinstall.sh we used to have, it to make the script parts reusable for different virtualization systems: f.i. no need to install virtualbox guest additions on kvm or vmware fusion.
+INFO: The main reason for splitting up the `postinstall.sh` we used to have, is to make the steps more reusable for different virtualization systems.
+For example there is no need to install the Virtualbox Guest Additions on kvm or VMware Fusion.

-_Changes between v0.2 -> v0.3_
+### Changes between v0.2 -> v0.3

-The 'Veewee::Session.declare' is now deprecated and you should use 'Veewee::Definition.declare'
+1. The `Veewee::Session.declare` is now _deprecated_ and you should use `Veewee::Definition.declare`.
+   'Postinstall_files' prefixed with an _underscore_ are not executed by default:
+       .
+       ├── definitions
+       │   └── myubuntubox
+       │       ├── _postinstall.sh    # NOT executed
+       │       ├── postinstall_2.sh   # GETS executed
+   You can enforce including or excluding files with the `--include` and `--exclude` flag when using the `<build>` command.

-'Postinstall_files' prefixed with an  _underscore_ are not executed but can be toggled with the --include, --exclude with the <build> command.
-This allows you to insert different ruby.sh scripts, disable the installation of puppet, etc...
+   This allows you to use different scripts for installing ruby or to disable the installation of puppet or chef.

-The default user of definitions is now 'veewee' and not 'vagrant'.
-This is because on other virtualizations like fusion and kvm, there is not relationship with the 'vagrant'.
-Users 'vagrant' are created by the 'vagrant.sh' script and not by the preseed or kickstart.
+2. The default user of definitions is now 'veewee' and not 'vagrant'.
+   This is because on other virtualizations like fusion and `kvm`, there is not relationship with the 'vagrant'.
+   The User 'vagrant' is created by the `vagrant.sh` script and not by the preseed or kickstart file.

-_Using ERB in files_
+### Using ERB in files

-Add '.erb' to your files in a definition and they will get rendered (useful for generting kickstart,postinstall) (thx @mconigilaro)
+Add `.erb` to your files in a definition and they will get rendered.

+This is useful for generating kickstart, post-install at runtime.

+Thanks @mconigilaro for the contribution!

-## Listing existing definitions
+## List existing definitions

     veewee vbox list

-## Removing a definition
+## Remove a definition

     veewee vbox undefine 'myubuntu'

-## Provider ``vm_options``
+## Provider `vm_options`

-Each provider _can_ take options that are specific to them ; more detail will be available in each provider documentation but let's have a quick overview.
+Each provider _can_ take options that are specific to them; more details will be available in each provider documentation but let's have a quick overview:

-    Veewee::Definition.declare( {
+    Veewee::Definition.declare({
-        :cpu_count => '1', :memory_size=> '256',
+        :cpu_count => '1',
+        :memory_size => '256',
-        :disk_size => '10140', :disk_format => 'VDI', :disk_variant => 'Standard',
+        :disk_size => '10140',
+        :disk_format => 'VDI',
+        :disk_variant => 'Standard',
         # […]
-        :postinstall_files => [ "postinstall.sh"],:postinstall_timeout => "10000"
+        :postinstall_files => [ "postinstall.sh" ],
+        :postinstall_timeout => "10000",
-        :kvm => { :vm_options => ['network_type' => 'bridge', 'network_bridge_name' => 'brlxc0']}
+        :kvm => {
+            :vm_options => [
+                'network_type' => 'bridge',
+                'network_bridge_name' => 'brlxc0'
+            ]
+        },
-        :virtualbox => { :vm_options => [ 'pae' => 'on', 'ioapic' => 'one'] }
+        :virtualbox => {
+            :vm_options => [
+                'pae' => 'on',
+                'ioapic' => 'one'
+            ]
         }
-    )
+    })

-This box will have ``pae`` and ``ioapic`` enabled on virtualbox, and will use the ``brlxc0`` bridge on with kvm (on libvirt).
+This box will have `pae` and `ioapic` enabled on Virtualbox, and will use the `brlxc0` bridge on with kvm (on libvirt).